 EU NCER Article 43 states the general principles for compliance testing.
 Articles 44 to 49 describe the testing requirements and are summarised below.

-8.1 In accordance with Article 43(2) of the EU NCER, NGESO has prepared a Test Plan which details how compliance and compliance testing is assessed against the EU NCER.
+8.1 In accordance with Article 43(2) of the EU NCER, NESO has prepared a Test Plan which details how compliance and compliance testing is assessed against the EU NCER.

 8.2 Each EU Code Generator and GB Code Generator (as defined in the Grid Code) or DC Converter owner or HVDC System Owner or Restoration Contractor shall be required to execute tests to assess their capability at least every 3 years as provided for in Grid Code OC5.7.

 8.3 In addition to these requirements, section CC.7.11 and ECC.7.11 of the Grid Code includes an Assurance capability assessment.
-These assurance obligations which are tested through OC5.7.4 and OC5.7.5 are designed at least every three years are to ensure:-
+These assurance obligations which are tested through OC5.7.4 and OC5.7.5 are designed at least every three years are to ensure:

-• Plant can shutdown safely in the event site supplies are lost,
+Plant can shutdown safely in the event site supplies are lost,

-The plant can be restarted when site supplies are restored on the basis that supplies are restored within 72 hours of the shutdown
+The plant can be restarted when site supplies are restored on the basis that supplies are restored within 72 hours of the shutdown,

-Network Operators in coordination with National Grid ESO, Transmission Licensees and other parties have the capability to restore demand at sufficient speed to meet the requirements of the Electricity System Restoration Standard.
+Network Operators in coordination with NESO, Transmission Licensees and other parties have the capability to restore demand at sufficient speed to meet the requirements of the Electricity System Restoration Standard.

 8.4 Each Generator which owns or operates a Type C or D Power Generating Module shall be capable of delivering a quick re-synchronisation service and shall execute a trip to house load test after any changes of equipment having an impact on its house load operation capability, or after 2 unsuccessful trips in real operation as provided for in Grid Code OC5.7.1(a)(iii) and OC5.7.1(b)(iv).

-8.5 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test their communication systems at least every year as provided for in Grid Code CC/ECC.6.5.4.4.
+8.5 NESO, Transmission Licensees, Network Operators and CUSC Parties shall test their communication systems at least every year as provided for in Grid Code CC/ECC.6.5.4.4.

-8.6 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test the backup power supplies of their communication systems at least every 5 years as provided for in Grid Code CC/ECC.6.5.4.4.
+8.6 NESO, Transmission Licensees, Network Operators and CUSC Parties shall test the backup power supplies of their communication systems at least every 5 years as provided for in Grid Code CC/ECC.6.5.4.4.

-8.7 NGESO and Transmission Licensees shall test the capability of main and backup power sources to supply its main and backup control rooms at least every year.
+8.7 NESO and Transmission Licensees shall test the capability of main and backup power sources to supply its main and backup control rooms at least every year.

-8.8 NGESO and Transmission Licensees shall test the functionality of critical tools and facilities at least every 3 years in accordance with the requirements of OC5.7.4 and OC5.7.5.
+8.8 NESO and Transmission Licensees shall test the functionality of critical tools and facilities at least every 3 years in accordance with the requirements of OC5.7.4 and OC5.7.5.
 Where these tools involve CUSC Parties, Restoration Contractors and Network Operators, these parties shall participate in the tests.
 Critical tools and facilities are plant and apparatus, equipment controlling that plant and apparatus and the necessary personnel with the appropriate skill and knowledge to operate and control that plant and apparatus.

-8.9 NGESO and Transmission Licensees shall test the capability of backup power sources to supply essential services of critical substations at least every 3 years.
+8.9 NESO and Transmission Licensees shall test the capability of backup power sources to supply essential services of critical substations at least every 3 years.

-8.10 NGESO and Transmission Licensees shall test the transfer procedure for moving from the main control room to the backup control room at least every year.
+8.10 NESO and Transmission Licensees shall test the transfer procedure for moving from the main control room to the backup control room at least every year.
 For Transmission Licensees these requirements are provided for in STCP-06-4 (Contingency Arrangements).

-8.11 NGESO and User’s shall ensure their systems are capable of handling the large volumes of data that would be expected to occur during emergency circumstances such as loss of significant volumes of demand or a System Restoration event.
+8.11 NESO and User’s shall ensure their systems are capable of handling the large volumes of data that would be expected to occur during emergency circumstances such as loss of significant volumes of demand or a System Restoration event.

 9 Plan Review